schlatterbeck/rsclib/README.rst

      handling libs or the requests library
    - Remove ldap_lib.py: This is now nicely supported by ldap3 which also has a native iterator for paged search
+   - Remove Freshmeat.py: Freshmeat is more or less dead now and they don't support an API-Test so it is very hard to get this right
    - Put Firstname (with all the history) into its own package, note that this needs more work to run against the latest version of the website